tonytw1/tonytw1/README.md

 [OpenStreetMap Jigsaw](https://github.com/tonytw1/osm-jigsaw) is a fairly unhinged exploration of the geometry of the OpenStreetMap extract.
 Transforms the ~ 5 billion elements of an OSM extract into sorted graph of the shapes which it exposes as a JSON API.
 Uses this graph to infer readable place names solely from the arrangement of nested shapes.
+Trade offs and optimizations around making this run to completion on an obtainable computer.

 ## Language specific competence